WordPress Blog Blank Pages

-- Look inside the wp-config.php file to find the line:
+- In your File Manager, look inside the wp-config.php file to find the line:

-- Once inside of the database, you will need to select the wp_options table from the list.
+- Once inside the database, you will need to select the wp_options table from the left-side menu.

-- Inside of this table you will see a list of rows.
-These rows hold all of the configuration information for your WordPress installation such as the settings to limit the number of posts per page, enable comments, etc. The rows we are looking for are template and stylesheet.
+- Inside this table, you will see a list of rows.
+These rows hold all of the configuration information for your WordPress installation, such as the settings to limit the number of posts per page, enable comments, etc. The rows we are looking for are named template and stylesheet.
 To edit a row, simply click on the pencil icon next to the row:

-- For WordPress 3.0.x and above, edit the option_value (1) for each of these rows to the word twentytwenty, which is the current default theme for 2020.
+- For WordPress 3.0.x and above, edit the option_value (1) for each row to the word twentytwenty, which is the current default theme for 2020.